59th General Assembly of Nova Scotia

-59th General Assembly of Nova Scotia represented Nova Scotia from 2003 to 2006, its membership being set in the 2003 Nova Scotia election.
-No party held a majority of the seats, but the Progressive Conservative Party of Nova Scotia, under John Hamm, held the most and thus formed a minority government.
-Rodney MacDonald became PC leader and premier in February 2006 after Hamm's resignation.
+59th General Assembly of Nova Scotia represented Nova Scotia from September 4, 2003 to May 13, 2006; its membership being set in the 2003 Nova Scotia general election.
+No party held a majority of the seats, but the Progressive Conservative Party of Nova Scotia (PC), under John Hamm, held the most and thus formed a minority government.
+Rodney MacDonald became PC leader and Premier in February 2006 after Hamm's resignation.
 The Assembly was dissolved May 13, 2006, at MacDonald's request.